-You need to understand that is body is working extra to develop the baby, and is not used to it considering the first trimester.
+You need to understand that is the body is working extra to develop the baby and is not used to it considering the first trimester.
 So, it is a wise decision to give as much as possible rest to your body and try not to stress about the work and pregnancy.
 If you feel a sudden sense of drowsiness in the morning, consider taking a sick leave and go back to the bed.
 You can also plan for a mini-vacation during this period.

 2. Find food that works for your body

 Your body becomes extra sensitive when you are raising a baby inside you.
 Keep a record of food items that make you sick and what don't.
 Though there's no hard-and-fast rule about which foods work best for all morning sick mamas-to-be, many women find that it's easier to keep down certain types of food.
-Bland, carb-rich snacks like crackers, dry cereal, and pretzels have seen many preggo gals through morning sickness, as have ice cold treats like watermelon and Popsicles.
+Bland, carb-rich snacks like crackers, dry cereal, and pretzels have seen many preggo gals through morning sickness, as have to ice cold treats like watermelon and Popsicles.
 Fatty and spicy foods may upset iffy stomachs, but if you find that they work for you, by all means, go ahead and eat 'em.